iancharles/oracle-11g/README.md

+NOTE: This is currently unfinished and will not work in its current form.
+This note will be removed once this has been successfully run.
 # Instant Oracle datase server
-A [Docker](https://www.docker.com/) [image](https://registry.hub.docker.com/u/wscherphof/oracle-12c/) with [Oracle Database 12c Enterprise Edition Release 12.1.0.2.0](http://www.oracle.com/technetwork/database/enterprise-edition/overview/index.html) running in [Oracle Linux 7](http://www.oracle.com/us/technologies/linux/overview/index.html)
+A [Docker](https://www.docker.com/) image with [Oracle Database 11g Enterprise Edition Release 11.2.0.1.0](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) running in [CentOS 6.6](https://www.centos.org/)
 - Default ORCL database on port 1521

 ## Install
 1. [Install Docker](https://docs.docker.com/installation/#installation)
-1. `$ docker pull wscherphof/oracle-12c`
-2. That worked once, but the image was removed by Docker Support on Oracle's request, so you'll need to [build](https://github.com/wscherphof/oracle-12c#build) it yourself
+2. You can no longer pull Oracle images from the Docker Hub, so you'll need to [build](https://github.com/iancharles/oracle-11g#build) it yourself

 ## Run
 Create and run a container named orcl: